Qualify For Long Term Care Coverage

 - Transient Ischemic Attack (TIA) within 2 years or more an one TIA

-The following information shows how the top LTC insurance carriers rate occasional tobacco use.
+The following information shows how some of the top LTC insurance carriers rate occasional tobacco use.

 - No use of nicotine or nicotine substitutes in the past 5 years = Preferred Best health rating